Per week after the United Kingdom votes to leave the ECU Union, things don’t appear quite as horrific as they first appeared.

 - We need US companies to hire Syrian refugees.

-A mass exodus isn’t always probable on the fast time period.
+A mass exodus isn’t always probable in the fast period.
 However, in the long run, “agencies will start to discover a brand new model,” in step with Christos Tsinopoulos of Durham College Business School.
 “They’ll find it less difficult to lock themselves to a greater efficient supply chain for buyers in continental Europe,” he said.

 It is partly because the single marketplace has standardized, constant regulations throughout Europe, making it less difficult for companies to thrive.

-Shockwaves had been sent throughout the Rectangular Mile after François Villeroy de Galhau, a member of the governing council of the ECU Valuable bank (ECB), firmly stated that the City ought to no longer count on to rely on an “Eu passport” if the United Kingdom leaves the single market.
+Shockwaves had been sent throughout the Rectangular Mile after François Villeroy de Galhau, a member of the governing council of the ECU Valuable Bank (ECB), firmly stated that the City ought to no longer count on to rely on an “Eu passport” if the United Kingdom leaves the single market.

 “If tomorrow Britain isn’t always a part of the single marketplace, the Metropolis can not maintain this Ecu passport,” Villeroy advised France Inter radio.